 - Workers who received UI benefits that they did not qualify for must repay the money unless they get a waiver.
 Workers can access up-to-date waiver information through the PUA website.

 - Termination of a worker’s employment based on the person’s pregnancy, national origin, race, age, gender, disability or the perception that one has a disability, is illegal.
-The MCAD has issued guidance on its COVID-19 processes and complaints can be filed, telephonically or electronically.
+Complaints against employers can be filed telephonically or electronically with MCAD.

 The Bottom Line: